secretstartups/handbook/offsite/index.html.md

 This Zoom call is a separate invite.
 The Staff EBA to the CEO is responsible for setting up the invite, the doc for the call, and inviting all direct reports to Executives.
-The CoS will moderate the call.
+The CoS to the CEO will moderate the call.

-The CoS will have materials prepared for the call, no later than 12 business hours before or before end of day if the offsite concludes on a Friday.
+The CoS to the CEO will have materials prepared for the call, no later than 12 business hours before or before end of day if the offsite concludes on a Friday.
 Material will include an event summary and a highlight video message.
 The materials used for the call can be repurposed by attendees to share key information with their teams.
 Think of the materials as a "Meeting in a Box."